You made India proud: Film celebs congratulate Harnaaz Sandhu on Miss Universe win | Entertainment

 - India

-Actor-model Harnaaz Sandhu's Miss Universe victory has brought immense joy and pride to Indians across the globe, including Hindi film personalities and former beauty queens Priyanka Chopra Jonas, Lara Dutta and Dia Mirza, who congratulated the winner for bringing home the crown after 21 years.
+Actor-model Harnaaz Sandhu's Miss Universe victory has brought immense joy and pride to Indians across the globe, including Hindi film personalities and former beauty queens Sushmita Sen, Lara Dutta, and Priyanka Chopra Jonas, who congratulated the winner for bringing home the crown after 21 years.
 The Chandigarh-based model, who is pursuing her master's degree in public administration, was adjudged Miss Universe 2021 at the 70th edition of the pageant in Eilat, Israel.

 "Congratulations @HarnaazSandhu03!!!!
 Welcome to the club!!!
 We've waited 21 long years for this!!!
 You make us SO SO proud!!!
 A billion dreams come true!!! @MissDivaOrg @MissUniverse," the actor-producer said.

 "Congratulations @HarnaazSandhu03 India is proud of you! #HarnaazSandhu #MissUniverse2021 Chak De Phatte!!!
-India Wins Miss Universe 21 years after @LaraDutta won Miss Universe in 2000," she said in a tweet.
+India Wins Miss Universe 21 years after @LaraDutta won Miss Universe in 2000," the actor said in a tweet.

 "The crown has a new queen and it has come back home after 21 years.
 Many congratulations Harnaaz Sandhu, on being crowned the Miss Universe 2021 and making all of us proud. #ProudMoment," she wrote.